- Apparel brand minä founded by designer Akira Minagawa.

 - tori bag : a bird-shaped leather bag with feathers shaped like leaves and other natural motifs.
 Inside the bag, there are three egg-like objets d’art wrapped in leftover cloth.

-- Launched its first store in a quiet back street of the Shirokanedai residential area in Tokyo.
+- Opened its first store in a quiet back street of the Shirokanedai residential area in Tokyo.

 - Began reproduction.
 With the mission to craft “timeless designs with everlasting value,” started producing dresses using previously released textile designs with a twist of new color and material.